minitz/minitz/README.md

   help in expanding time zones to cover the appropriate sections of ocean.
 I will pobably do this myself if nobody else does but help would be good.

-  See Section 11 below for details on how to send changes in.
+  See Section 12 below for details on how to send changes in.

+11. Incidental downloads

+  As a result of developing minitz, a few potentially useful kml polygon files have been generated and these are available as separate downloads.
+  They are:

+* China (PROC)/Taiwan (ROC) boundary
+* Bangladesh boundary

+  Other useful boundaries could no doubt be extracted from the database but are not readily available in the present form.

 11. How to contact the author(s) of minitz